-The Centre is sponsored by The Law School of City, University of London.
+The Centre is sponsored by The City Law School.
 The Centre’s purpose is to scrutinise existing family law and to facilitate reform where appropriate.

 Our history